roman-tremmel/ggfastman/README.md

 ![speed1](plot/speed1.png)

-In the next step we created manhattan plots on big data of more than nine million datapoints by replicating the example data 120-times.
-Since on my system (32GB RAM; i7-9700, 3GHz) the slow option failed the benchmarking due to an allocation error, we run the bench_plot function for this function again with only 2 iterations.
+In the next step we created manhattan plots on really big data of more than nine million datapoints by replicating the example data 120-times.
+Since on the test system (CPU i7-9700, 3GHz with 32GB RAM) the slow option failed the benchmarking due to an allocation error, we run the bench_plot function for this function again with only 2 iterations.

 ```{r}
 big_gwas_data <-  do.call(rbind, replicate(120, gwas_data, simplify = FALSE))